Alessandro Hojabrpour

-Alessandro Feridun Hojabrpour (آلساندرو فریدون هژبرپور; born January 10, 2000) is a Canadian professional soccer player who plays as a central midfielder for Canadian Premier League side Forge FC.
+Alessandro Feridun Hojabrpour (آلساندرو فریدون هژبرپور; born January 10, 2000) is a Canadian professional soccer player who plays as a central midfielder for Forge FC in the Canadian Premier League.

+Early life

+Hojabrpour began playing soccer at age three with the Italian Canadian Sports Federation.
+In 2007-08, he participated in the Vancouver Whitecaps FC Prospects program, before joining Coquitlam Metro-Ford SC.
+In 2012, he joined the Vancouver Whitecaps Academy Residency.
+In 2017, after playing in a youth tournament in Bulgaria, he was recruited and joined Lokomotiv Plovdiv's U19 team.

 Club career

-Early career

-A product of the Vancouver Whitecaps FC Academy, Alessandro Hojabrpour signed with the under-19 side of Bulgarian club Lokomotiv Plovdiv in 2017.

 Pacific FC

-Hojabrpour signed with Pacific FC on January 15, 2019, and made his Canadian Premier League debut on May 12, 2019, against FC Edmonton.
+Hojabrpour signed with a professional contract with Pacific FC of the Canadian Premier League on January 15, 2019; making his club debut on May 12, 2019 against FC Edmonton.
 He was given his first start for the club in the next game during a Canadian Championship match against Cavalry FC on May 15, 2019.
 Hojabrpour re-signed with Pacific in December 2019 for the 2020 season and in December 2020 for the 2021 season.

-During the 2021 Canadian Premier League season, Hojabrpour provided his first assist for the club on July 17 to Josh Heard against Forge FC.
+During the 2021 Canadian Premier League season, Hojabrpour earned his first assist for the club on July 17 on a goal by Josh Heard against Forge FC.
 He scored his first goal for Pacific on October 6 against FC Edmonton at Clarke Stadium.
 Hojabrpour helped Pacific reach their first CPL final on November 20, 2021, after a 2–1 extra time win over Cavalry FC at ATCO Field.
-On December 4, 2021, he was nominated for the league's under-21 player of the year award at the end of the 2021 season.
-On December 5, 2021, Hojabrpour scored the winning goal to win Pacific the 2021 Canadian Premier League Final at Tim Hortons Field.
-On December 14, he was named the 2021 Under-21 player of the year.
-In January 2022, Pacific announced Hojabrpour would be departing the club.
+On December 5, 2021, Hojabrpour scored the winning goal to win Pacific the 2021 Canadian Premier League Final against two-time defending champions Forge FC at Tim Hortons Field.
+At the end of the season, he was given the 2021 under-21 player of the year award.
+After the season, he departed the club, having made 63 appearances for the club across all competitions over his three seasons, scoring two goals and adding two assists.